 - and further submission did not to constitute a fresh claim

-What is the duration of re-entry ban after AVR at public expense?
+Duration of re-entry ban after AVR at public expense

 An applicant who has previously breached UK immigration laws and who left the UK voluntarily at public expense through an assisted voluntary return (AVR) or AVR for irregular migrants will have future applications refused for either 2 or 5 years.